 |This plaque was installed at the Lost Dutchman Monument on Sunday, October 22, 1961, by the Don’s Club of Arizona.|

-This all became reality through the effort of William "Bill" Creighton.
+This all became reality through the effort of William “Bill” Creighton.
 He continued to promote projects such as Geronimo Field for major league baseball.
-For two years (1961-1962) the Houston Colt 45’s held their spring practice in Apache Junction.
-Apache Junction played host to some famous baseball players including Willie Mays and others.
+For two years (1961-1962) the Houston Colt 45’s held their spring practice in Apache Junction as the community played host to some famous baseball players including Willie Mays and others.

 Bill Creighton was convinced Apache Junction needed something to get it national and international recognition.
 He started promoting the idea of Highway 70 being named nationally the “Lost Dutchman Gold Route.”
 He encouraged governors along Highway 70 in various states to rename the route.
 He claimed the route was the trail of 49er gold miners going to California in search of gold.

 Creighton’s campaign to change the name of Highway 70 was nationally successful and the task was finally accomplished in the summer of 1961.
 Creighton and his committee then began the task of organizing and transporting dignitaries from Europe and the United States to Apache Junction for a ceremony dedicating Highway 70 on Sunday, October 22, 1961.

 When the highway was dedicated, Apache Junction had grown and changed considerably.
 It was no longer a sleepy desert hamlet, but had become a more vibrant community.
 The Apacheland Movie Studio was up and running, Superstition Ho Hotel was open, and the Bayless store was open for business.
 There where other businesses active in the area including the Yucca Café, Cobbs, Ribeye, Hacienda, Apache Junction Greyhound Park, Herb Jordan’s Chevron, and many more.